-- Target Depth:

-The depth that the machine will try to achieve while in "AUTO" mode.
+- Target Depth: Target depth is the depth that the machine will try to achieve while in "AUTO" mode.
 The depth of the machine is determined by the wands in the front of the machine.
-To change the depth use the plus and minus buttons on the sides of the current setting.
+To change the depth, use the plus and minus buttons on the sides of the current setting.
 The plus and minus buttons will change the target depth in increments of 0.2.
-By directly selecting the setting number a pop up key pad will appear and a number can be typed in manually.
+By directly selecting the setting number, a pop-up keypad will appear and a number can be typed in manually.